Clashes in Colombia as protests against police go into second day – The Sun Nigeria

-New protests erupted in Colombia on Thursday in reaction to two police officers allegedly killing a man in Bogota, with demonstrators clashing with police in several cities.
+New protests erupted in Colombia late Thursday in reaction to two police officers, who allegedly killed a man in Bogota, with demonstrators clashing with police in several cities.

-Protesters attacked police posts and banks, threw stones and petrol bombs, burned tyres and garbage containers and blocked roads in the Bogota area, where previous demonstrations were reported to have claimed 10 lives.
+Protesters attacked police posts and banks, threw stones and petrol bombs, burned tyres and garbage containers as well as blocking roads in the Bogota area, where previous demonstrations were reported to have claimed 10 lives.

 Violence also broke out in Medellin, Cali and half a dozen other cities.